willcodyanderson/n01046945.github.io/README.md

 talking to their phone or microphone everywhere you look.

-We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” and have found and read [@6894583] which provides insight into similar efforts.
+We have searched for prior art via Humber’s IEEE subscription selecting “My Subscribed Content” and have found and read the below articles, which provides insight into similar efforts.

 The first article contains information related to text-to-speech output in technology. [@5174430]